thinkwee/iAgents/README.md

 </p>

 ## 🎆 News
 -  2024.7.23 ✅ iAgents now supports **Agent Cultivate**!
-You can now cultivate your agent by clicking on the Agent Admin Panel button and talking with it and use your human feedback data to automatically optimize it.
+You can now cultivate your agent by clicking on the Agent Admin Panel button and talking with your Agent.
+You can also use your human feedback data to automatically optimize it.
 The agent profile will be improved during the cultivation.
       <p align="center">
          <img src='./static/agent_cultivate_example.png' width=800>
       </p>